chirpishere/MACROmini/README.md

 - **Smart Routing**: Only relevant agents analyze each file type
 - **Parallel Execution**: All agents run simultaneously (3-4x faster)
 - **Intelligent Deduplication**: Merges overlapping issues from multiple agents
+- **Regex-based Guardrails**: Blocks Prompt injection attacks by sanitizing the code
 - **Git Integration**: Blocks commits with critical issues via pre-commit hook
 - **100% Local**: All analysis runs on your machine - no data leaves your system